japila-books/spark-sql-internals/docs/spark-sql-CatalogStatistics.md

 toPlanStats(planOutput: Seq[Attribute], cboEnabled: Boolean): Statistics
 ----

-`toPlanStats` converts the table statistics (from an external metastore) to link:spark-sql-Statistics.adoc[Spark statistics].
+`toPlanStats` converts the table statistics (from an external metastore) to spark-sql-Statistics.md[Spark statistics].

-With link:spark-sql-cost-based-optimization.adoc[cost-based optimization] enabled and <<rowCount, row count>> statistics available, `toPlanStats` creates a link:spark-sql-Statistics.adoc[Statistics] with the link:spark-sql-EstimationUtils.adoc#getOutputSize[estimated total (output) size], <<rowCount, row count>> and column statistics.
+With spark-sql-cost-based-optimization.md[cost-based optimization] enabled and <<rowCount, row count>> statistics available, `toPlanStats` creates a spark-sql-Statistics.md[Statistics] with the spark-sql-EstimationUtils.md#getOutputSize[estimated total (output) size], <<rowCount, row count>> and column statistics.

-NOTE: Cost-based optimization is enabled when link:spark-sql-properties.adoc#spark.sql.cbo.enabled[spark.sql.cbo.enabled] configuration property is turned on, i.e. `true`, and is disabled by default.
+NOTE: Cost-based optimization is enabled when spark-sql-properties.md#spark.sql.cbo.enabled[spark.sql.cbo.enabled] configuration property is turned on, i.e. `true`, and is disabled by default.

-Otherwise, when link:spark-sql-cost-based-optimization.adoc[cost-based optimization] is disabled, `toPlanStats` creates a link:spark-sql-Statistics.adoc[Statistics] with just the mandatory <<sizeInBytes, sizeInBytes>>.
+Otherwise, when spark-sql-cost-based-optimization.md[cost-based optimization] is disabled, `toPlanStats` creates a spark-sql-Statistics.md[Statistics] with just the mandatory <<sizeInBytes, sizeInBytes>>.

 CAUTION: FIXME Why does `toPlanStats` compute `sizeInBytes` differently per CBO?

 [NOTE]
 ====
-`toPlanStats` does the reverse of link:hive/HiveExternalCatalog.adoc#statsToProperties[HiveExternalCatalog.statsToProperties].
+`toPlanStats` does the reverse of hive/HiveExternalCatalog.md#statsToProperties[HiveExternalCatalog.statsToProperties].

 [source, scala]
 ----